rust-lang/blog.rust-lang.org/content/inside-rust/maintainer-spotlight-alejandra-gonzalez-blyxyas/index.md

 There are people reaching out to me, wanting to get started contributing to Clippy.
 They bring expertise from different sectors, with different personalities, and all are coming together to make a code linter a bit better.
 I think that it is really great when beginners call out to you to help them solve their problem.

-I am also mentoring some contributors from the [Rust for Linux][rfl] project, who want to create lints specific to Rust code in the Linux kernel.
-I really like that there is a mutual relationship with the Rust for Linux project, having a portion of Linux developers reach out to me and to the Clippy and other Rust teams is amazing.
+Even without going into mentoring, meeting so many cool people feels great.
+On the last 2 years, I've been in contact with the Rust-for-Linux team.
+And I really like that there is a mutual relationship with the Rust for Linux project, having a portion of Linux developers reach to teams at Rust is amazing.
 I love Linux, I use it every day, and I think it is one of the most important pieces of technology ever created.
 So seeing that they are adopting Rust fills me with pride.
+It kind of validates that what we're doing is having a real, positive impact in the world.

 **What are you working on in Rust at the moment?**

 My primary goal is to improve the performance of the Rust compiler and Clippy.
-Apart from Clippy, I am currently working on a [Project Goal][project-goal] which is focused on improving the incremental machine inside in the compiler, as to reduce useless recompilations, and make it overall faster.
+We've talked a lot about Clippy, so apart from it I'm currently working on a [Project Goal][project-goal] which is focused on improving the incremental machinary inside in the compiler, as to reduce useless recompilations, and make it overall faster.
 It's a big task and an exciting plan, but it takes a lot of work and cross-team discussions to make progress in this area.

+It's both much easier and much harder than you think.

 **Why are you interested in improving performance?**

-When I started programming, I had a really slow computer, with a Pentium 4 CPU, so my hardware was extremely underpowered for the things I wanted to do.
-Because of the money I had available, I was limited to the things I could achieve.
+When I started programming, I had a really slow computer, with the (in)famous Pentium 4 CPU, so my hardware was extremely underpowered for the things I wanted to do.
+Simply because of the money I had available, I was limited to the things I could achieve.

-I find that horrible, because we are essentially gate-keeping a language that has turned into a very important technology in recent years, to people who can afford powerful hardware.
+Today, I find that horrible, because we are essentially gate-keeping a language that has turned into a very important technology in recent years, to people who can afford powerful hardware.
 I want people to not have to spend their whole fortune to get a computer powerful enough for programming in Rust.
-It would be wonderful if even a Raspberry Pi could compile a whole Rust workspace in less than a minute.
+The day that a Raspberry Pi could compile a whole Rust workspace in less than a minute, that day I can retire with a clean conscience (and go improve performance at Zig).
 But that is certainly not currently possible.

 And also there is the whole aspect of not killing our planet as fast by producing more performant software.
+I fundamentally think that we are not entitled to kill the planet just to further our technology, without thinking about the impact.

 **You recently became one of the first Maintainers in Residence.
 How does that feel?**